 Term of Office: The term of office on the Executive Committee shall be limited to two consecutive terms in the same position.

-Election of all Officers and Members-at-Large will be held at the Annual Meeting of the Association, which will occur at the final meeting of the Association in May each year.
+Election of all Officers and Members-at-Large will be held by email prior to the Annual Meeting of the Association, and the results announced at the final meeting of the Association in May each year.
 The term of those elected commences on June 1 as the outgoing Executive Committee

 term ends following a transition meeting of orientation.
 The immediate Past President will serve ex-officio on the Executive Committee for one year.

 A Nominating Committee of at least three members recommended by the President, and approved by the Executive Committee, shall nominate candidates annually for each of the positions whose terms are expiring.
 It shall also nominate at least one candidate for any other expiring term.
 Association members may submit nominations to the Nominating Committee for any vacancies no less than two months in advance of the Annual Meeting.
 To be nominated, a member must have expressed a willingness to actively serve if elected.
 The slate prepared by the Nominating Committee, along with any additional nominations will be distributed to the BCARF membership at least thirty days in advance of the Annual Meeting in order to provide the opportunity for informed voting.

 Vacancies occurring for any reason before the completion of a term of office shall be filled for the remainder of that term by a majority vote of the Executive Committee.

 The Executive Committee has the power to make and amend rules for its own procedures, as long as they conform to these bylaws.
 It shall keep a written record of such new or changed procedures.

 An Executive Committee member who is absent for more than three consecutive meetings without notice shall be considered to have resigned.